mikemix/mxdiModule/README.md

 # mxdiModule
-Configure dependency injection using annotations
+Configure dependency injection in Zend Framework 2 using annotations.